Unipisa/MAGMA-Lisp-Workbench/workplace/Overview.md

 MAGMA-Lisp is an extension of Lisp proposed to program the sophisticated techniques used in AI systems to find the solution(s) of a search problem.
 The search space is structured as a tree, whose nodes are _choice points_.

-MAGMA-Lisp allows associatiing each branch of the search tree to a conceptually indipendent computation environment (_context_), so that each alternative can be explored in any order and with no conflicts with the others: control can be suspended in any context and resumed in another, and state modifications are local to each context.
+MAGMA-Lisp allows associating each branch of the search tree to a conceptually indipendent computation environment (_context_), so that each alternative can be explored in any order and with no conflicts with the others: control can be suspended in any context and resumed in another, and state modifications are local to each context.
 This dynamic association constitutes the _context tree_.
 MAGMA-Lisp provides primitives to extend and/or contract the context tree and to switch control from one context to another.

 The language and its implementation were first described in [[IJCAI4](#IJCAI4)].
 The efficiency of the algorithms implementing the context tree is assessed experimentally in [[ActaInformatica](#ActaInformatica)].